Seven top skiers talk about the truth behind how ski poles change your skating

 [Profile]

 Born in Nagano Prefecture.
-Started skiing at a young age and competed in FIS races.
-After graduating from university, he moved to the technical competition, placing 10th overall in the 43rd competition, becoming the first SAJ demonstrator to be certified.
-He currently runs "ITM Ski Lab." and provides lessons all year round.
+Started skiing at a young age and competed in FIS races and other events.
+After graduating from university, he shifted his focus to technical ski competitions, placing 10th overall in the 43rd competition and becoming the first SAJ Demonstrator.
+He currently runs "ITM Ski Lab." and conducts all-season ski lessons.

 Height: 170cm